We’re unlike any other agency on the entire planet.

 We live a life-first culture.
 Our team work whenever, however and wherever they like.
 We’re an enormous fan of freedom in the workplace, so there are only three rules:

 We set up the company to be a remote-only company back in 2016 – this was a bold and unusual move back then.
 But I wanted to ensure people could have maximum time with their families and friends.
-No one was missing bathtime with their kids on my watch.
-No one was going to waste their life in traffic jams on my watch.
+No one was missing bathtime with their kids or wasting their lives in traffic jams on my watch.

 This approach is completely unique to agency culture, which often involves long, demanding hours – the clients say “jump” and people say “how high”.
 We don’t do that.
-Clients are not in control.
 Clients say “jump” and we say “no, that’s not how it works here”.

 We’ve made changes to the way we review work.
 Pod Leaders now have specific time in their days/weeks to review the work from our more junior team members.
 This puts less pressure on the Pod Leaders to fit in reviewing around other priorities and means the junior writers have more time dedicated to help them to improve.